Fellow-Consulting-AG/docapp-docs/docs/doc2/settings/list-of-values.md

 ![](/_images/doc2/List of Values - Images/image_3_lov.png)

-How to enable this feature for a field in a layout?
+## How to enable this feature for a field in a layout

 DOC2 Dashboard → Settings